Table of Contents

 Computer software then digitizes these data points to produce a printout of the corneal shape.
 Usually, To identify different elevations, different colors are applied, like how the topographic map of the earth displays is always available on the land surface.

-These help build a correct mapped color of the entire steepness of the eye in either location the doctor is interested in analyzing.
+This helps build a correct mapped color of the entire steepness of the eye in either location the doctor is interested in analyzing.
 The technology, therefore, reveals to the doctor how much astigmatism you have.
 This is by generating a color map showing the steeper areas in reading and flatter areas in blue.

 Optical Corneal Topography Benefits